 As well as tackling operational challenges, airports have also been able to use passenger movement patterns to plan for better services and experiences.
 Many have increased their revenue and lowered their cost to serve as a result.

 Another European airport was able to clearly understand the routes passengers take through the terminal to the gate and the time spent in each area, including shopping and dwell patterns.
-With this knowledge, they can better plan food and beverage site locations, including the placement of pop-up stores in high-density dwell areas, and adjust flow patterns to improve experiences and likelihood of increased spend.
+With this knowledge, they can better plan food and beverage site locations, including the placement of pop-up stores in high-density dwell areas, and adjust flow patterns to improve experiences and the likelihood of increased spend.

 Following the path of airports to smoother journeys

-With the right data, advanced analytics and a coordinated, centralised approach to decision making, it is possible for rail operators to reach new levels of efficiency and performance.
+With the right data, advanced analytics and a coordinated, centralised approach to decision-making, it is possible for rail operators to reach new levels of efficiency and performance.

 For airports, investing in centralised, data-driven operations centres has taken the front seat in improving performance, minimising disruptions and creating better passenger journeys.
 There’s nothing stopping rail operators from doing the same.

 Need to inject some new thinking into your rail planning?
-Just look to the sky.
+Just look to the sky

 Veovo helps transport hubs globally adapt to new processes and changing travel patterns, unlock efficient ways of working and provide safer journeys.
 Please get in touch to arrange a call with one of our experts to explore how we can help your business.